-Examples of criminal traffic misdemeanor cases include driving under the influence (DUI), driving with a suspended license (DWLS), no valid driver’s license, and leaving the scene of a crash (hit and run).
+Examples of criminal traffic misdemeanor cases include driving under the influence (DUI), driving with a suspended license (DWLS), having no valid driver’s license, and leaving the scene of a crash (hit and run).

 Attorney for Traffic Misdemeanors in St. Petersburg, FL

-If you have a traffic misdemeanor cases that originated in the southern part of Pinellas County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you have a traffic misdemeanor case originating in the southern part of Pinellas County, FL, contact an experienced criminal defense attorney at Sammis Law Firm.

 Our criminal defense attorneys represent clients throughout Pinellas County, FL, for criminal misdemeanor charges such as DUI, DWLS, no valid driver’s license, and leaving the scene of a crash (hit and run).